 - Since some of the eye drop will inevitably get into the tear drainage system, some of the medication could be absorbed into the general circulation.
 Glaucoma eye drops can cause physical symptoms in some people.
 Your physician will discuss this with you.

-Once the eye pressure has been lowered sufficiently with medication, the glaucoma is usually monitored about every 3-6 months.
-Usually at least once a year, the optic nerve is re-evaluated using fundus photography and Optical Coherence Tomography (OCT), and the visual field test is repeated.
+The optic nerve is periodically re-evaluated using automated visual field testing, fundus photography, and Optical Coherence Tomography (OCT).
 If damage still seems to be occurring, the eye pressure may have to be lowered further.
 Each individual eye has its own optimal pressure.

 Surgical treatment of glaucoma

 In cases where medication alone cannot control glaucoma, there are surgical options.
 Each carries its own potential risks and benefits.